In Desert and Wilderness: Plot

 The group moves on to the villages.
-The tribes-people, seeing Staś riding upon an elephant, honor him and Nell as a Good Mzimu (a good spirit/goddess).
+The tribespeople, seeing Staś riding upon an elephant, honor him and Nell as a Good Mzimu (a good spirit/goddess).
 The group stays in some villages a short time, for Kali is by birthright the prince of the Wa-Hima tribe and therefore well-known.

 On reaching Kali's home village, the group learns that his tribe has been invaded by and attacked by the Samburu tribes since time immemorial, and his dad is defending a fort and will devastate if not rescued.
 Due to assistance from Kali's tribe and the guns carried by Staś and Nell, the war is won in the protagonist's favour.
-Because of his good nature, Staś and Nell command that the tribes-people of the Samburu tribe not be killed but rather united with the Wa-Hima.
+Because of his good nature, Staś and Nell command that the tribespeople of the Samburu tribe not be killed but rather united with the Wa-Hima.

-Staś, Nell, Saba, King, Kali and 100 Samburu and Wa-Hima tribes-people equipped and trained with guns move on to the east, which has not been mapped, in hope of reaching the Indian Ocean and being found by English explorers who might be searching for them.
+Staś, Nell, Saba, King, Kali and 100 Samburu and Wa-Hima tribespeople, equipped and trained with guns, move on to the east, which has not been mapped, in hope of reaching the Indian Ocean and being found by English explorers who might be searching for them.
 Kali has brought with him two witch doctors, M'Kunje and M'Pua, fearing that they might plot against him while he is away from home.
-However, it finishes tragically for the group: both of the witch doctors steal foods and the last of the water and tried to escape, but died doing so.
+However, it ends tragically for the group: both of the witch doctors steal their food and the last of their water and tried to escape, but died doing so.

-Many of the tribes-people accompanying Nell and Staś die for lack of water, some left the group.
+Many of the tribespeople accompanying Nell and Staś die from lack of water, some leave the group.
 After the group has gone for at least three days without any water in the scorching dry desert, the children are saved at the last moment by two familiar officers who had recovered kites inscribed by Staś and Nell earlier in their plight describing their whereabouts and destination.
-Staś, Nell and Saba are reunited with their fathers and Nell returned to England.
-Kali and his tribe members return to their home village on Lake Rudolf and started the Christianization and civilization for his tribes.
-10 years later, after graduated university and accompanied a job at Switzerland, Staś went to England where he married with Nell.
-One year later, George Rawlinson passed out, Staś and Nell visited their journey in the past but more convenient as the Mahdi were defeated, they've visited King which was under care of the local British authorities and heard about the success missionary and civilization of Kali.
-Finally, the couple went to Poland and live there with Staś' father.
+Staś, Nell and Saba are reunited with their fathers and Nell returns to England.
+Kali and his tribe members return to their home village on Lake Rudolf and start the Christianization and civilization of their tribes.
+10 years later, after graduating university and getting a job in Switzerland, Staś travels to England where he marries Nell.
+One year later, George Rawlinson passes away, and Staś and Nell revisit their journey in the past but in more convenient circumstances, as the Mahdi were defeated.
+They visit King, which was under the care of the local British authorities and had heard about the success of the missionary work and civilization of Kali.
+Finally, the couple return to Poland and live there with Staś' father.